Department of Special Education

 Associate Professors: Darlene Fewster, Katherine Holman (Graduate Program Director), Kandace Hoppin, Gregory Knollman, Amy Noggle

-Assistant Professors: Rachel Billman, Briella Chen
+Assistant Professors: Rachel Billman, Briella Chen, Roba Hrisseh

 Clinical Professor: Elizabeth Neville